 Despite being less serious than a felony, misdemeanors can be difficult and frustrating if not handled properly.
 To ensure that your best interests are followed, and your rights are protected, it can greatly benefit you to have a criminal defense lawyer represent you for any criminal charges, including misdemeanors.

 Common Misdemeanor charges

-Typically associated with violent crimes, drug charges, and other major offenses, felonies are very serious charges that could result in severe punishment.
+Typically associated with violent crimes, drug charges, and other major criminal offenses, felonies are very serious charges that could result in severe punishment.
 Due to the severity and seriousness of felonies if you are under investigation or have been charged, it is imperative to have legal representation who will protect your rights and defend you.

 Common Felony Charges

 Your case was dismissed and the court system is now behind you, but that does not mean that you have a clean record.
 When you are charged with a crime, a hard copy and an electronic version is placed on your record.
 This record can be accessed by employers, educators, and landlords.
 However, an expungement is a court order that requires everything to be destroyed and erased so that it cannot be viewed or accessed by anyone.

 In 2017 North Carolina implemented new expungement laws.
 The main change is a reduction in the wait period to expunge non-violent misdemeanor and felony convictions.